Mini-Meet/product-mastery-blog/src/content/20-02-strategy-update-mar-2020.md

 Currently, we are pursuing the following product initiative to achieve that goal:

-PRODUCT INITIATIVE: Help our audience realise that they can dramatically accelerate their career & build great products through Product Mastery
+PRODUCT INITIATIVE: Help our audience realise that they can dramatically accelerate their career & build great products through Prod MBA

 That seems pretty vague, but bare with me…